 The year was 1896, and a passenger agent for the Katy Railroad in Texas named William George Crush had a fantastical idea to spur up publicity for the railroad he worked for during a slow economic period.
 His plan?
 Stage a tremendous train wreck.
 But the wreck wouldn’t come from one train.
 It would involve two trains speeding toward each other until they collided.

-Crush rode a horse in front of the crowd before the event, and when he felt the time was right, he threw his hat in the air to signal for the trains to begin their race toward each other.
-Locomotive engineers opened the throttles of each train, tied down the cord for the whistle, and then jumped from the moving trains.
+Crush rode a horse in front of the crowd before the event.
+When he felt the time was right, he threw his hat in the air to signal for the trains to begin their race toward each other.
+Locomotive engineers opened the throttles of each train, tied down the cord for the whistle, and jumped from the moving trains.

-Crush was fired the same day after the crash, but his plan had achieved its intended effect.
-The story spread across the globe in only a few days and only helped the Katy Railroad’s bottom line.
+Crush was fired the same day of the accident, but his plan had achieved its intended effect.
+The story spread across the globe in just a few days.
+It only helped the Katy Railroad’s bottom line.
 People couldn’t get enough of the story.
 Crush was then rehired shortly thereafter, but well under the radar of the news.

 The Katy Railroad quickly compensated the families of those who had been killed and those who had been injured during the stunt, and it never affected the railroad line’s future success.
 The only thing remaining today of the town for a day and the horrendous event is a plaque that commemorates the event outside the town of West, Texas, just north of Waco.